google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 caches.

-In the demo above, I maintain a list of caches that I expect to be there, and in the "activate" event I get rid of any others, which will remove the old `static-v1` cache.
+In the demo above, I maintain a list of caches that I expect to be there, and in the `activate` event I get rid of any others, which removes the old `static-v1` cache.

-Bear in mind you may not be updating from the previous version, it may be a service worker many versions old.
+Caution: You may not be updating from the previous version.
+It may be a service worker many versions old.

-If you pass a promise to `event.waitUntil()` it'll buffer functional events ("fetch", "push", "sync" etc) until the promise resolves, so when your "fetch" event fires, the activation is fully complete.
+If you pass a promise to `event.waitUntil()` it'll buffer functional events (`fetch`, `push`, `sync` etc.) until the promise resolves.
+So when your `fetch` event fires, the activation is fully complete.

 Caution: The cache storage API is "origin storage" (like localStorage, and IndexedDB).
-If you run many sites on the same origin (eg `yourname.github.io/myapp`), careful you don't delete caches for your other sites!
+If you run many sites on the same origin (for example, `yourname.github.io/myapp`), be careful that you don't delete caches for your other sites.
 To avoid this, give your cache names a prefix unique to the current site, eg `myapp-static-v1`, and don't touch caches unless they begin `myapp-`.

 ### Skip the waiting phase